28Altamash/28Altamash/README.md

     System & Cloud Engineer at FleetOperate, focused on Azure security operations, threat analysis, and governance.
     Security Engineer Intern at Algoma Children's Hospital, where I contributed to incident management, firewall configuration, and vulnerability assessments.
-    Former Network Security Engineer at Wipro, specializing in incident analysis and risk mitigation for high-profile projects like Cisco's Saudi Aramco Smart City.
+    Former Network Security Engineer at Cisco, specializing in incident analysis and risk mitigation for high-profile projects like Cisco's Saudi Aramco Smart City.

 🎓 Education: